-We will hold Grief Awareness activities throughout the week including holding our Memory Walk on November 16th.
+We will hold Grief Awareness activities throughout the week including holding our Memory Walk on November 15th.
 We hope you can join us!
-On November 21st we will be holding a open house for our partners and the community.
-Kate’s Club Open House Flyer Join us and go BLUE for Children’s Grief Awareness Day.
+On November 20th we will be holding a open house for our partners and the community – view our flyer for more information 2014 Grief Awareness Day Open House Flyer !

 What can you do to help?

 Be An Advocate – Be willing to talk to your friends and colleagues about children’s grief.
 Share our blog with with them.
 On November 20th, wear blue in support of a grieving child.
 Join us and others in our community on November 15th at the Kate’s Club Memory Walk.
 Tell them about Kate’s Club.
 You never know who you will reach that may need our services.